 - The benefit/impact may be to students of one campus or district or a community.

-A certificate of recognition will be awarded to the Student Hero by his or her SBOE representative.
+A plaque will be awarded to the Student Hero by his or her SBOE representative.
 This award presentation typically occurs at a local school assembly, an organization meeting or in a classroom.
 Exact date, time and location of the presentation will be determined by the local school district/campus in coordination with the SBOE member.
 The awards are expected to be made in May.
 Up to 15 students - one per board district - may be recognized.

 Who may do the nominating?

 While nominations are limited to Texas public school students, the nominations may be submitted by anyone – such as school personnel, other students, and community members.

 What are the steps for making a nomination?

 Fill out the Student Heroes nomination form (PDF, 426 KB) and send it to TEA.
 Be sure the nomination form includes all pertinent facts about the nominee, including the nominee's permission to be nominated and have his or her information shared publicly (parent or guardian signature will be required for nominees under the age of 18).
 The nomination form must include an essay from the nominator about the nominee and what the student did to assist other Texas public school students.